 European Nature Conservation Year (ENCY 95) provided the starting point for the Altmühltal project in the diocese of Eichstatt in Bavaria.
 This project, was a example of the Churches' new ecological concerns, was selected as a national project in 1995 by the German National Organising Committee for ENCY 95, under the patronage of the President of the Federal Republic, Mr Roman Herzog.
 It has, accordingly, been supported by the Federal Foundation for the Environment from 1995-1999.

-Promoting sustainable development the project comprises 25 different sub-projects and aims to implement the international programme Agenda 21, adopted at the Rio Conference and the Study Sustainable Germany.
-What this means in practice is promoting sustainable lifestyles and sustainable development at local and regional levels (local Agenda 21).
+Promoting sustainable development the project comprises 25 different sub-projects and aims to implement the international programme Agenda 21,the climate and biodiversity convention adopted at the Rio Conference and the Study Sustainable Germany (Miserior).
+The focus was promoting sustainable lifestyles and sustainable development at local and regional levels (local Agenda 21).

 The Francis of Assisi Academy for the Protection of the Earth, which runs the project, is an ecumenical organisation working at European level, founded by members of the Catholic University of Eichstätt as a specifically Christian contribution to ENCY 95.